What is medical marijuana used for?

 How do I get my medical marijuana card?

-New patients must meet with a doctor in person for a review of their medical condition(s) and records to determine if they qualify for the Montana Medical Marijuana program.
-If approved by the doctor, the patient must then register and pay the state application fee online via TAP Portal.
+New patients must meet with a doctor for a review of their medical condition(s) and records to determine if they qualify for the Montana Medical Marijuana program.
+Once approved by the doctor, the patient must then register and pay the state application fee online via TAP Portal.

 A temporary card will be issued to the patient through their TAP Portal license dashboard after submitting payment for application fee.
-The temporary card will allow new patients to purchase until the official copy of the card arrives in the mail.
+The temporary card will allow patients to purchase for 60 days.

 How often do I need to renew my medical marijuana card?